 See the subject fee amounts below to view your fees by year (24 credit points) and subject (3 credit points).
-Three credit points is the most common subject value, however you can view the credit point value for individual subjects here.
+Three credit points is the most common subject value, however you can view the credit point value and student contribution band details for individual subjects on Subject Search.

 Per subject (3cps)